 ATVs and ORVs must also be equipped with working headlights, taillights, and brake lights.
 Lights must be on during the 30 minutes prior to sunrise and sunset.

 Learn more by checking out the DNR’s Handbook of Off-Road Vehicle Laws and Safety Basics.

 Many times, ATVs are used in recreational settings or at parties where alcohol may be served.
 It’s important to remember that ATVs are similar to motorcycles in that they offer little protection to operators and passengers if a collision occurs.
 Driving with a blood alcohol concentration of over 0.08 — the legal limit in Michigan — increases the risk of a crash “exponentially,” according to the National Highway Traffic Safety Administration (NHTSA).

 Although ATVs and ORVs are meant for fun, keep in mind that they’re not toys.
 The Consumer Product Safety Commission (CPSC) reports that there were 15,744 ATV accident deaths between 1982 and 2018.
 Roughly 81,800 people were treated in emergency rooms for ATV-related injuries in 2018, the most recent year for which data is available.
 Of that number, 26 percent were children under age 16.

 In Michigan, ATV and ORV accidents must be reported to the Police or Sheriff’s Office in the county where the collision occurred if it resulted in an injury, death, or estimated property damage of $100 or more.

 Hurt?
 Get an ATV Accident Lawyer By Your Side

-David Christensen is an auto accident attorney at Christensen Law in Southfield, Michigan.
-He represents the victims of motor vehicle accidents in claims against their insurance companies.
-If you or someone you know has been seriously injured in an ATV or motorcycle accident, contact Christensen Law for a free consultation.
+Christensen Law is a personal injury law firm in Southfield, Michigan.
+If you or someone you love has been seriously injured in an ATV or ORV accident, you could be entitled to compensation.
+Call or contact Christensen Law for a free consultation.